Childhood Obesity Rates Remain High Among Low-Income Families

 impact on low-income groups is definitely a major concern.
 Adopting a “health

-” approach, which involves a coordinated effort from over 40
+in all policies” approach, which involves a coordinated effort from over 40

 federal agencies whose policies influence health, would help to address the various issues surrounding childhood obesity at multiple levels in society.
 Prevention efforts should begin targeting the needs of the low-income population with an understanding of the unique challenges and obstacles they face associated with poverty.